 International students must:

-• Be at least 18 years of age and must have completed at least the equivalent of Year 12.
+• Be at least 18 years of age and have completed year 12 or equivalent

 This qualification will be delivered over 78 weeks, including 54 weeks of training and assessment spread over 6 terms of 9 weeks each and 24 weeks of holidays.

-Class sessions are planned to ensure that students have a mixture of practical and theoretical components and those classes cater for a wide variety of learning styles.
-Additionally, workplace practices and environments are simulated and used to conduct skills based assessments in accordance with unit requirements.
+Class sessions are planned to ensure that students have a mixture of practical and theoretical components and those classes cater to a wide variety of learning styles.
+Additionally, workplace practices and environments are simulated and used to conduct skills-based assessments in accordance with unit requirements.

 The timing for this course will be advised in the Letter of Offer.